-- Native Hawaiian or Other Pacific Islander (Original Peoples)

-White

-Prefer not to respond

-Prefer to self-describe

-- 6. a) Please indicate how you identify yourself (select all that apply)

-- Man

-- Nonbinary

-- Woman

-- (neither, both, or prefer to self-define):

-- Prefer not to respond

-- 6b) Do you identify as transgender and/or nonbinary? (optional)

-- No

-- Yes nonbinary

-- Yes, transgender

-- Prefer not to respond

-- 7. Please indicate how you identify yourself

-- Asexual

-- Bisexual

-- Gay or Lesbian

-- Heterosexual/ Straight

-- Queer

-- Prefer to self-describe:

-- Prefer not to respond

-- 8. Where do you live in Tompkins County?

-- Map

-- 9. How long have you lived in Tompkins County?

-- 0 to 5 years

-- 6 to 10 years

-- 11 to 20 years

-- 10. What is the highest level of education you have completed?

-- Some schooling without a high school diploma

-- High school diploma or GED

-- Associate's degree

-- Bachelor's degree

-- Master's degree

-- Doctoral degree
+• White • Prefer not to respond • Prefer to self-describe • Please indicate how you identify yourself (select all that apply) Man Nonbinary Woman (neither, both, or prefer to self-define): • Prefer not to respond • you identify as transgender and/or nonbinary? (optional) No Yes nonbinary Yes, transgender Prefer to self-describe: Prefer not to respond • Asexual Bisexual Gay or Lesbian Heterosexual/ Straight Queer Prefer to self-describe: Prefer not to respond 8.
+Wh ere do you live in Tompkins County?
+Map 9.
+Hov w long have you lived in Tompkins County?
+0 to 5 years 6 to 10 years 11 to 20 years 10.
+W hat is the highest level of education you have completed?
+Some schooling without a high school diploma High school diploma or GED Associate's degree Bachelor's degree Master's degree Doctoral degree